Team-Ikigami/Ascendance/lore/Basis.md

 - The first was Tag, who was the time before life, where stillness and death met to bring life into the world.
 He also holds ground over fertility, the world cannot live without the fertility Tag brings.
-- The second was ~~~, who was the time when life grew and becomes independent, when Tag ends and ~~~~ begins is the time of birth and growth.
+- The second was Largo, who was the time when life grew and becomes independent, when Tag ends and Largo begins is the time of birth and growth.
-- The third is ~~~~ and represents the mature adult life, stories about it (assign gender) vary a lot, but most say that it is a tired being that has many wrinkles on its forehead and hair greyer than the clouds on a stormy day.
+- The third is Eoden and represents the mature adult life, stories about her vary a lot, but most say that she is a tired being that has many wrinkles on her forehead and hair greyer than the clouds on a stormy day.
-- The fourth is ~~~~, who judges the old and brings Ondofna to power, without her, the old would never age and feel the pains of long life.
+- The fourth is Quor, who judges the old and brings Ondofna to power, without her, the old would never age and feel the pains of long life.
 Not all species have her blessing, such as the elves or the Dryads.
 - The fifth was Ondofna, the one who brings death and stillness to the world, without him, the sickly would suffer and the old would forever live.
 It is said that Tag and Ondofna might be the same god.
-~ The sixth has no name and cannot be percieved, usually called the invisible god, the unnamed one (you can give them a name) controls the cycle between the parts of life.
+~ The sixth has no name and cannot be percieved, usually called the invisible god, the unnamed one (I like the sound of 'The Unnamed One') controls the cycle between the parts of life.
 Without it, one would forever stay the same in both mind and body.
 The cult that worships it has existed far longer than all others.